ganiatgithub/GNA5031_applied12/README.md

 1. What information did you find in the plasmids of these organisms?

-2. What ARGs are present on the plasmids, and what’s the taxonomy associated with the reference sequence that they most closely match?

-3. Why are there inconsistencies between the taxonomy of the isolate and the ARGs found on the plasmids?
+2. Let's look more closely at the few ARGs from the plasmid of isolate C, with `cat C_plasmid_card_results.txt`.
+What is the taxonomy associated with the CARD database hit for the ARGs in these plasmids?
+(Hint: search for the ID or name in the CARD.faa file.)
+Is this the organism you expected?
+Is that the case for all plasmids?

-4. If you had metagenomic data in addition to these isolates, how would you make use of both datasets?
+3. If you had metagenomic data in addition to these isolates, how would you make use of both datasets?
 What further analyses could be done to assist your collaborator in understanding where the antimicrobial resistance is coming from, and how they may recommend the farmer to approach treatment for the animals?

 # Glossary